salesforce/Timbermill/README.md

  ###### Things to add to the wiki
  * How timbermill works with different threads
- * string vs. text vs. globals vs. metric
+ * string vs. text vs. context vs. metric
  * Explain all fields in task
  * Explain metadata on task
  * Explain all properties for timbermill bootstrap